 1 What is a digital twin?

 A digital twin is a virtual representation of a real object, process or system.
-It is created through the combination of BIM (Building Information Modelling) and IoT (Internet of Things) and enables an immersive and interactive visualisation of the real object.
+It is created through the combination of BIM (Building Information Modeling) and IoT (Internet of Things) and enables an immersive and interactive visualisation of the real object.

 2 What advantages does a digital twin offer?